• Skip to primary navigation

 Ingredients and substitutions

-Any canned beans can be used in this recipe - I like to use half light kidney and half dark kidney beans simply for variety of color.
+• Kidney beans - Any canned or cooked beans will work in this recipe.
+I like to use a combination of dark and light red kidney beans for a variety of color.

 Mixing ingredients in a slow cooker.

-I suggest stirring your chili once during the last half of cooking, so as to not let out too much heat.
-Repeatedly opening your slow cooker will release heat and slow down the cooking process.
+Stir sparingly - I suggest stirring your chili once during the last half of cooking so as to not let out too much heat.
+Repeatedly opening your slow cooker releases heat and slows down the cooking process.

 Chili in a white bowl with a spoon.